Learn how to help your child or toddler with picky eating. Get practical tips and strategies you can start today for the picky eater in your life!

 But, what if I told you that’s a myth you don’t have to buy into.
 What if there are real ways to help your child overcome picky eating and learn to enjoy new foods?

-It’s true, as hard as that may be to believe.
+It’s true, as hard as that may be to believe, that you can even reverse picky eating with the right strategies!

 Not only have I lived it with my own extreme picky eating son, but as a feeding therapist and online teacher I’ve helped hundreds of other parents too.
 If you’ve been to Your Kid’s Table before you know that I talk a lot about picky eating, and besides my online picky eating class, I have tons of resources here.
 But, in this post, I’m pulling them all together as a road map for YOU, whether you have a mild picky eater that isn’t interested in their veggies or one that has a total of three foods in their diet.